drostlab/rdiamond/README.md

 # install the current version of rdiamond on your system
 devtools::install_github("drostlab/rdiamond", build_vignettes = TRUE, dependencies = TRUE)
 ```

+### Citation

+This R package is not formally published yet, but please please cite the following paper when using this software for your research:

+> Buchfink B, Reuter K, Drost HG, "Sensitive protein alignments at tree-of-life scale using DIAMOND", Nature Methods 18, 366–368 (2021). [doi:10.1038/s41592-021-01101-x](https://www.nature.com/articles/s41592-021-01101-x)

 ### Quick start